sreenath-kp/Chatter/README.md

   <h1>Chatter</h1>
 </div>

 Chatter is a simple yet powerful chat app built using Flutter and Firebase.
-It connects groups of people with real-time messaging.
+It connects people with real-time messaging.

 ## Features